gemseo/gemseo/doc_src/scenario/monitoring.rst

 Graphical monitoring using `XDSMjs <https://github.com/OneraHub/XDSMjs>`_
 -------------------------------------------------------------------------

-An :ref:`xdsm` diagram with the status of the :class:`.MDODiscipline` can be generated at each status change of the :class:`.MDODiscipline`.
+An :ref:`xdsm` diagram with the status of the :class:`.Discipline` can be generated at each status change of the :class:`.Discipline`.
 See :ref:`xdsm` for setting up the :ref:`XDSM <xdsm>` generation in a web browser.
 To trigger this mode in a scenario, use :meth:`~.BaseScenario.xdsmize`, with the ``monitor`` argument set to ``True``.
 The path to the `XDSMjs <https://github.com/OneraHub/XDSMjs>`_ library must be set to the folder containing the `XDSMjs <https://github.com/OneraHub/XDSMjs>`_ :term:`HTML` files.